 Engage with influencers’ content and share them on your own feed.
 By share, I do NOT mean take a screenshot and just post it.
 Get the copy URL and share it like you would an article so that the original poster gets credit and traffic back to their site.
 The point is, you are sharing relevant information with your audience and the influencer can see you sharing it.

 Again, not groundbreaking but worth mentioning in this list.
 This can be anyone new to anything: work, the neighborhood, the school, church.
 I don’t care where, but putting those altruistic vibes into the universe is only good for you.
 Make someone feel welcomed, and let them know you are the girl for whichever product you sell!

 Support New Mothers

 Do you know those bundles that hospitals give new moms before they go home?
 It contains formula, burp rags, and new diapers.
 What if you could slip in some LuLaRoe leggings or a Young Living Lavender Vitality essential oil?
 You’d be giving a big surprise to someone who needs it.

 Ask your local hospital if you can donate such an item.
 It is as often or as sporadic as you want (or can afford).

 If your products are kitchen-related, this might be the idea for you.
 We did this in high school as part of a local pageant, and the community looked forward to it every year.

 Basically, you get volunteers to submit their favorite recipe(s) for the annual cookbook.
 Then, on the day the cookbook gets released or goes on sale, those volunteers cooked those dishes and brought them to one spot.
-Volunteers and others would pay $1 per ticket to try any and all of the dishes provided.
+People paid $1 per ticket to try any and all of the dishes provided.

 How does this work for DS?
 Have a table set up with your Tupperware or Pampered Chef products at the end of the food line.
-Have some kind of giveaway to lure in the looky-loos and actually get some engagement.
+Host a free giveaway to pull people toward you and upsell your items.